 You can also eliminate meetings where things like email broadcasts will do for announcements.

 Changing your location doesn’t mean you should abandon your conference room.
-Instead, you can shuffle meeting venues to prevent things from getting monotonous and dull.
-Sometimes, you can switch to a virtual meeting even if workers are in the office.
-In addition, you can organize in-person meetings with remote workers from time to time.
+Instead, you can shuffle venues to prevent things from getting monotonous and dull.
+Sometimes, you can switch to a virtual gathering even if workers are in the office.
+In addition, you can organize in-person meet-ups with remote workers from time to time.

 What’s more, try to redecorate and renovate the conference room.
 Finally, a face-lift gives the place a new look and breathes a new sense of excitement.